 Each boarding house has its own common room furnished with easy chairs, and tables suitable for board games and coffee cups.
 The students have a kettle, a toaster, a cooker, conventional ovens, and microwave ovens.
 There are refrigerators in each house.
 The school supplies fruits, coffee, tea, sugar, milk, margarine, honey, jam, peanut butter, oil, salt and pepper to boarders, as well as cups and cutlery (students are encouraged to bring their own mugs if they are regular coffee/tea drinkers).
-A Wi-Fi connection to the school network is available throughout the campus, and personal Wi-Fi internet access is optionally available for secondary students at a monthly fee of $40 – note that all students have free internet access in the Computer Centre and Library.
+A Wi-Fi connection to the school network is available throughout the campus and all secondary students have free internet access.

 All houses have shower facilities with both hot and cold water.
 The room interiors can be decorated with posters, pictures and photographs of the student’s choice (the fronts of doors are common domain and are not to be personalised).
 We ask only that there are no pictures that may cause offence to fellow students or visitors.
 Many students also bring their own rugs and/or floor mats to help brighten up their rooms.
 Each student is issued a key to his/her room.
 Bed sheets and pillowcases (changed on a weekly basis), insect sprays, and toilet rolls are also provided.